New EU Security Rules in the Airports: a brief guide to help you

 In order to protect passengers from the new terrorist threat posed by explosives in a liquid form, the European Union has adopted new safety rules that limit the amount of liquid substances that can be carried beyond the airport security checkpoints.
 Each passenger and its hand luggage will be checked to identify, in addition to other items already prohibited by current legislation, any liquid substances.
-The new rules put no limit to the liquid substances that can be purchased at stores located in areas beyond the control points or aboard the aircraft used by airlines belonging to the European Union. t is best not to open the sealed envelopes in which these products will be packaged and retain their proof of purchase before reaching the final destination.
-Otherwise, by passing through any intermediate airports, the purchased liquids could be seized at security checks.
+The new rules put no limit to the liquid substances that can be purchased at stores located in areas beyond the control points or on board the aircraft used by airlines belonging to the European Union.
+It is advisable not to open the sealed envelopes in which these products will be packaged before reaching their final destination and to keep the proof of purchase.
+Otherwise, when passing through any intermediate airports, the liquids purchased could be seized at security checks.

-While there are no restrictions on liquids placed in the luggage compartment, in hand luggage, subjected to airport security checks, the permitted liquids are instead in small quantities.
-They should be contained in containers each of a maximum capacity of 100 milliliters (1/10 liter) or equivalent (eg 100 grams).
-The containers in question must be placed in a transparent, easily retractable plastic bag with a capacity not exceeding 1 liter (approximately 18 x 20 cm).
-For each passenger (including infants), only one plastic bag of the above dimensions will be allowed (see illustration).
+While there are no restrictions for liquids placed in hold baggage, in hand luggage, on the other hand, subjected to airport security checks, liquids allowed are in small quantities.
+They must be placed in containers each with a maximum capacity of 100 milliliters (1/10 of a liter) or equivalent (eg 100 grams).
+The containers must be placed in a transparent and easily resealable plastic bag, with a capacity not exceeding 1 liter (i.e. with dimensions of approximately 18 x 20 cm).
+Only one plastic bag of the above dimensions will be allowed for each passenger (including infants) (see illustration).

 LIST OF LIQUID SUBSTANCES:

 • creams, lotions and oils

 • gel, including those for hair and shower

 • containers under pressure, including shaving foam, other foams and deodorants